chuckyang123/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the fields is provided to change the person's details.
+* The command accepts the original value of the person's fields.
+The result will be the person not being changed.
 * Existing values will be updated to the input values.
 * You CANNOT use this command to change the tutorial group that this student belongs to.
 Use the `add_to_group` command instead.
-* The duplicate checking is done in the fields of NUSNET ID, Telegram handle, Phone Number and Email.
-Now the exact duplicated field will not be reported in the error message.Need to find out by the User manually.
+* For duplicate checking, NUSNET ID, Telegram handle, Phone Number and Email must be unique across all persons in the SoCTAssist.
+* If a duplicate is detected during edit, the error message will include the exact duplicated field(s), e.g. "Duplicate field(s): Telegram".
 * You can use p/ to remove the phone number or e/ to remove the email address of a person by leaving the parameter value empty. e.g. `edit_student 2 p/` will remove the phone number of the 2nd person in the displayed person list.
 * The paprameter constraints are listed [here](#Parameter-Constraints).